1. World problems

 Globally, health hazards from contaminated or adulterated food and drink affect millions each year, with the World Health Organization estimating that unsafe food causes 600 million cases of foodborne diseases and 420,000 deaths annually.
 Incidents range from bacterial outbreaks and chemical contamination to the presence of allergens and toxins, impacting both developed and developing countries and straining public health systems.

-In 2022, a widespread outbreak of listeriosis linked to contaminated deli meats in the United States resulted in at least 30 hospitalizations and 7 deaths, according to the Centers for Disease Control and Prevention (CDC).
-This incident highlighted ongoing vulnerabilities in food safety monitoring.
+In 2022, a widespread outbreak of listeriosis linked to contaminated deli meats in the United States resulted in at least 30 hospitalizations and 7 deaths, highlighting the persistent risk of severe illness from everyday food products despite stringent safety regulations.

 This information has been generated by artificial intelligence.